About me

 Research

+I'm currently looking at bidirectional transformations for composing web applications, embedding techniques for languages that have "non-standard" semantics, and program slicing techniques for data provenance.
 During my PhD, I investigated how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages.
 I used these techniques to implement a type-safe, modular framework for programmable inference [λ], and an embedding of probabilistic models as first-class citizens [λ].

 Other projects I've led include the application of recursion schemes for implementing and training neural networks [λ]; in particular, I show how neural networks can be represented as fixed-points of recursive data structures, and forward and back propagation as folds and unfolds over these structures.